tomhoover/guide-programming-fundamentals-in-python/guide.md

 This guide will follow Thinkful’s [project-driven learning philosophy](http://blog.thinkful.com/post/100829199278/project-based-v-s-project-driven-learning), i.e. ”all concepts are taught within the context of that project and students learn as they build”.
 You will be creating a “Pypet” (“Python-pet”) of your choosing.
 As you learn new Python concepts you will add new features to your Pypet, allowing to put your knowledge to the test.

+We use Gifs throughout this guide to make everything as clear as possible.

 This guide assumes no programming knowledge.
 You will be using a tool called [Nitrous](https://www.nitrous.io/) to set up your developer environment which makes it easy to get started.

 ###What is Python?